“How To Stop A Shih Tzu From Being Aggressive?” – It’s Good That You’ve Asked!

 Following These Guidelines

 All of the guidelines I have written here are tried, trusted and are effective with my two boys.
+I have also had much positive feedback from readers who have put these methods to the test.
 The guidelines are designed to be used together, simultaneously, rather than consecutively.
-Follow them, I’ll say it again because it is important, persistently and consistently and in a few weeks you should have a much calmer, friendlier and happier shih tzu, though you should start noticing a difference within a few days.
+As you are establishing yourself as pack leader, also begin using the behavioral training.
+I’ll say it again because it is important, follow these guidelines persistently and consistently as dogs learn by repetition.
+In a few weeks you should have a much calmer, friendlier and happier shih tzu, though you should start noticing some improvement within a few days.

 I wish you and your shih tzu happy times.